ThomasBernard03/PokedexSwiftUI/README.md

 </p>

 <p align="center">
-I created this Pokédex to improve my design skills with the swift UI framework.
+I created this Pokedex to improve my design skills with the swift UI framework.
 For the entire user interface, I tried to reproduce the pokédex of DamienToscano: <a href="https://pokedex-dev.vercel.app/">https://pokedex-dev.vercel.app/</a>
 </p>
 </br>